Embroidermodder/libembroidery/README.md

 libembroidery relies on the Arduino SD library for reading files.
 See the ino-file source and header files for more information.

-### Experimental Projects

-Anything contained within the experimental/ folder is unstable and unsupported.
-Items in here may eventually be moved elsewhere or may not.
-If you have an interesting concept or prototype that you would like us to add, contact us and we may add it here.

-### Dependencies

-To build additional language bindings for libembroidery from source you will need at least:

-Ubuntu repository packages:

-    sudo apt-get install swig python-dev

-Mac

-    brew install swig

-An example for building for use in C\#

-    swig -csharp -o ./csharp/binding/swig_wrap.c -I../ swig.i

 ## The Assembly Split